ipasir2/ipasir2-cpp/README.md

 ## How to use

 This library is header-only.
-Add this repository as a submodule and add the `include` directory to your include path.
+An easy way for integrating this library is to add it as a Git submodule, and add the `include` directory to your include path.
+Alternatively, you can copy the headers into your application.

-TODO: link latest release tag, add git command
+TODO: link latest release tag

 ## Example